enginedave/mynotessite/_regnotes/regulationb1.markdown

     <p>
         <strong>Means of warning and escape</strong><br>
         <strong>B1.</strong><br>
-            The building shall be designed and constructed so that there are appropriate provisions for the early warning of fire, and appropriate means of escape in the case of fire from the building to a place of safety outside the building capable of being safely and effectively used at all material times.
+            The building shall be designed and constructed so that there are appropriate provisions for the early warning of fire, and appropriate means of escape in case of fire from the building to a place of safety outside the building capable of being safely and effectively used at all material times.
     </p>
   </div>
 </div>